 Quitting cold turkey

-There is a certain appeal to quitting cold turkey and being done with nicotine at once.
-That’s why this method is quite commonly used.
+There is a certain appeal to quitting cold turkey, so that you no longer rely on nicotine.
+That is why this method is commonly used.
 While it can offer great results for some, it turns out that only 4%-7% are able to quit smoking this way.

 Nicotine replacement therapy